 So, are you seeking a sweet pup like the Golden Retriever, but maybe one who is a bit livelier and assumes the role of class clown?
 Well, look no further!
-The Golden Retriever and the Siberian Husky are both gorgeous dogs, so cross them together and you get even cuter pups, who are big fluffy softies at heart but with a cheeky wild side!
+The Golden Retriever and the Siberian Husky are both gorgeous dogs.
+Both breeds have a few similar traits and some differences. so cross them together and you get even cuter pups, who are big fluffy softies at heart but with a cheeky wild side!

 The Golden Retriver Husky mix has become popular because of his sweet nature and striking good looks.
 This gorgeous dog is also known as the Goberian.
 He is one of the newest designer pups on the big boy block, and he is proving to be a big deal!